rpl-lab/lctes22-zlax/README.md

 ### Example 1 : `coin`

 The `coin.zls` program raises an alarm when it detects from statistical observations a coin which is too biased.
-In this example, we assume that the observations are always `true`/head (the input of the `cheater_detector` node is the contant `true` in the main node).
+In this example, we assume that the observations are always `true`/head (the input of the `cheater_detector` node is the constant `true` in the main node).

 ```
 node watch x = alarm where